7.1 Corporate and Personal Responsibilities

 Either case would be classified as bribery by the parent as it would lead to an advantage to the University and, therefore, would need to be handled by University Staff with care.
-Standard admissions, examination and assessment policies must be followed through all stages of the student applications process and the Gift Acceptance Policy must be followed in the case of donations made.
+Standard admissions, examination and assessment policies must be followed through all stages of the student applications process and the Policy on the Solicitation and Acceptance of Gifts must be followed in the case of donations made.

 4.1 It is important that an assessment is undertaken of the risks of bribery occurring, or of the perception arising that bribery may have occurred.
 This enables areas of specific vulnerability to be identified and mitigating actions to be put in place which are proportionate and prioritised, recognising that risks will vary from sector to sector, and depend on the location of the activity.
 The risk of bribery occurring should therefore be addressed through the University’s risk management processes.
 It is important that this is done at all levels, and departments are required to assess the risks in relation to their activities.
 In addition, departments are asked to assess specific business transactions where there may be particular risks, for instance, where third parties are acting on behalf of the University or where departments are dealing with individuals or organisations located in areas where corruption is relatively prevalent.
 Departmental assessment of the risk of bribery must form an element of the due diligence undertaken when consideration is being given to entering into a business or academic partnership, acknowledging that such due diligence should be proportionate.
 The University’s risk management processes will also, therefore, assess the total risk portfolio as reported through departmental assessment mechanisms.